arungudelli/python.shiksha/content/tr/tips/2-ways-check-type-of-variable-in-python.md

 ## Using the isinstance() method

-`isinstance()` is another in-built Python method which can be used to extract the data type of a variable in python.
+`isinstance()` is another in-built Python method which can be used to extract the data type of a variable in Python.

 The `isinstance()` method takes in two arguments, and returns a Boolean value , according to the condition that if the first argument is an instance of class type of the second argument.